 education as components of system development and reform

-- What part can teacher education play in developing and reforming systems
+- What part can teacher education play in developing and reforming systems of education?

 - When has this been effective/not effective, and why?